How to apply

 In addition to your registration and resume, the third important piece of your application is your answers to the vacancy questions.
 Be sure to answer them honestly and to the best of your ability.
 These are used to help determine your qualifications for the vacant position.
 You also need to be sure your answers can be verified by the experience described in your resume.

 WAPA is committed to following the 80-day hiring model outlined by the Office of Personnel Management.
 That is, our goal is to be able to make a job offer no later than 80 working days after the vacancy announcement closes.

 When the announcement closes WAPA's Human Resources staff will review applications, assure all requested documents were submitted, and determine (sometimes with the help of a subject-matter expert or panel) which applicants are "best qualified."
 Those applicants are forwarded to the selecting official.

 The selecting official reviews the applications referred and determines which candidates to interview.
 Interviews are often done by panel and can be in person or by telephone.
 Sometimes a second interview is held.
 After considering all information available, including reference checks, approvals are obtained and an offer can be made.
 Normally, the unsuccessful candidates are notified by the selecting official or by the HR office, either by telephone or e-mail notification.

 Where can I find out about job vacancies?

 All Federal jobs are listed on the Office of Personnel Management's Web site, USAJOBS.

 DOE vacancies can be accessed directly through USAJOBS.

-To find vacancies at Western, check the DOE vacancies and select "Western Area Power Administration" on the "Agency Search" menu.
+To find vacancies at WAPA, check the DOE vacancies and select "Western Area Power Administration" on the "Agency Search" menu.
 Then, click the "Search for Jobs" button at the bottom of the page.